junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > They drive back home

-Cas comes back at the night of the fourth day.
+Cas comes back on the night of the fourth day.

 He lands clumsily, as if he's shoved down the portal, falling all the way down from the sky and crashing on the ground.
-Lucky that the sand looks soft enough for the landing that he doesn't break any bones, but his body still makes quite a big thump noise.
+Lucky that the sand looks soft enough for the landing, so that he doesn't break any bones, but his body still makes quite a big thump noise.

 Dean and Sam jump to their feet and rush to the messy human figure covered by the crumpled beige trench coat.

 "Cas?"
-Dean gets there first, carefully sets a foot on the sand and puts a hand on his back.
+Dean gets there first, carefully sets a foot on the sand, and puts a hand on his back.

-Cas moans weakly, it sounds like even the moaning itself is giving him much pain.
-His face touches the ground, buried beneath the trench coat like the most of his body.
+Cas moans weakly; even the moaning itself sounds like it is giving him much pain.
+His face touches the ground, buried beneath the trench coat like the rest of his body.
 Dean carefully gets the coat out of the way.

-Cas is bleeding, blood dripping out of his mouth and corners of his eyes.
-Cuts and slices are everywhere on his cheeks, neck, hands and any bare skin.
+Cas is bleeding, blood dripping out of his mouth and the corners of his eyes.
+Cuts and slices are everywhere on his cheeks, neck, hands, and any bare skin.
 His lips are pale white.
-The shirt is bloody too but Dean can't spare another second to examine.
-Cas is closing his eyes slowly, like the eyelids are too heavy to hold up and he's just too tired that he wants nothing but to fall into sleep.
-There is only some last remnant of sparkling blue left in his pupils, which is going out rapidly like a light bulb with its switch turned off.
+The shirt is bloody too, but Dean can't spare another second to examine it.
+Cas is closing his eyes slowly, like the eyelids are too heavy to hold up, and he's just too tired that he wants nothing but to fall into sleep.
+There is only a last remnant of sparkling blue left in his pupils, which is going out rapidly like a light bulb with its switch turned off.

 "Hey, hey!
 Stay with me, Cas, you hear me?"
 Dean palms his cheeks gently, feeling his hands quickly covered with sticky blood.
 The air smells rusty.

 "Sammy!"
 Dean's voice is packed with trembling fear.
 "Flask!"

-The warm wooden flask is slammed into his hands with lid taken off.
+The warm wooden flask is slammed into his hands with the lid taken off.

 Dean puts a hand beneath Cas's head, posturing his head up a little and holding the opening of the flask right in front of his mouth.

-"Come on, buddy," he murmurs, bordering to begging or praying, or it really is both.
+"Come on, buddy," he murmurs, bordering on begging or praying, or it really is both.
 "Come back to me."

 Starry flowing light spreads out of the flask, rising and flying in the air like a dance of pure light before sliding into the thin slit between Cas's lips.

 "Cas?"
-Dean lays his head back to ground gently, reaching a finger beneath his nose to feel the breath.
-Faint air pushes onto his skin, but it only gets weaker and thinner, until completely undetectable.
+Dean lays his head back to the ground gently, reaching a finger beneath his nose to feel the breath.
+Faint air pushes onto his skin, but it only gets weaker and thinner, until it is completely undetectable.

 Dean's heart bleeds painfully.
 Is it too late?
 Did they make a terrible mistake and kill Cas, again?
 And this time, he did it himself?
 He shuts his eyes and feels his chest too painful to breathe through.

 The street lamps around the playground start flickering, lights going on and off, and then exploding one by one.

 "Dean!"
-Sam calls out alarmingly, gun dropped into hands instantly.
+Sam calls out alarmingly, his gun dropping into his hands instantly.

 Dean snaps open his eyes and checks on Cas immediately.

 Castiel has opened his eyes, though his look is remote and unfocused.
-Bright blue light fills into his pupils, spreading to his face, his body, and then the space around him.
-The light soon gets too bright to look, Dean has to look away and cover his eyes with a bent elbow.
+Bright blue light fills his pupils, spreading to his face, his body, and then the space around him.
+The light soon gets too bright to look at, so Dean has to look away and cover his eyes with a bent elbow.
 The air is buzzing with static electricity and heat.

 There is a flow of energy rushing towards them and passing by their sides without doing any harm.
 A word suddenly pops into Dean's mind: "solar wind."
-He has seen it from some science channel on motel TV some long time ago as a child, introducing how the sun's activity can let out electrical waves and winds of particles that almost look like a visible wind.
+He has seen it on some science channel on motel TV some long time ago as a child, introducing how the sun's activity can let out electrical waves and winds of particles that almost look like a visible wind.
 A wind made of light.
 That must be what is happening now.
-Castiel, this beautiful holy creature of light, is letting out a bright rare wonder but he can't see it with his bare eyes, just like he can't look at the Sun.
+Castiel, this beautiful holy creature of light, is letting out a bright rare wonder, but he can't see it with his bare eyes, just like he can't look at the Sun.
 What a loss.
 Dean is silently in awe for the very few times when he starts to clearly realize the meaning of the word "Angel".

 When the buzzing electrical feeling dies down, Dean turns back and opens his eyes again.